 All too often, “innovation” in the flashlight industry is nothing more than adding overly complicated switches or dubious features to lights that should be easy to operate in dangerous situations.
 Sometimes, a company will offer a light with an actual improvement over prior designs.

 Enter the Nightstick NSR-9944XL flashlight.
-Bayco Products designed the light with a secondary flood light mounted at a 90˚ angle to the main light.
+Bayco Products designed the light with a secondary floodlight mounted at a 90° angle to the main light.
 I don’t know if Bayco is the first company to offer two lights on the same body, but this is the first flashlight I have tested with this configuration.

 So, is it innovation or a gimmick?

 That question, along with all of the ‘normal’ aspects of a tactical light, is what I investigate in this Nightstick NSR-9944XL review.
 This is a large Bayco flashlight, so it may not fit the normal size as a tactical light.

 The Nightstick NSR-9944XL is described by Bayco as a “duty/personal-size Dual-Light flashlight.”
-It is too large to carry in a pocket, but is smaller and lighter than the ubiquitous Maglite 3 cell lights that were very popular during the past 20 or so years.
+It is too large to carry in a pocket but is smaller and lighter than the ubiquitous Maglite 3 cell lights that were very popular during the past 20 or so years.

 This is a rechargeable light that is charged when inserted into a sleeve that is similar to the one used by Streamlight on the SL-20L.
 The charging sleeve can be mounted virtually anywhere.
 Charging cables for both AC (common house outlets) and DC (12v car) are included in the light kit.

 The main light is rated for 650 lumens of total light output on the high level.
-It is also reported as having a peak beam intensity of 18,675 candela with a beam distance of 275 meters.
+It is also reported as having a peak beam intensity of 18,675 candelas with a beam distance of 275 meters.
 Two lower levels (300 lumens and 150 lumens) are also accessible.

 There is also a secondary light on the side of the flashlight head.
 This 200 lumen LED provides a flood pattern of light that is good for navigation, changing a tire or reading documents.
-It provides light at roughly a 90˚ angle from the main light.
+It provides light at roughly a 90Ëš angle from the main light.
 Both the main and secondary lights can be activated at the same time.

 Bayco uses 6061-T6 aluminum for the body, head and tailcap.
-If you are not familiar, 6061-T6 is a heat treated aluminum that is used in a variety of tools and products including some AR-15 rifles.
+If you are not familiar, 6061-T6 is a heat-treated aluminum that is used in a variety of tools and products including some AR-15 rifles.
 Many flashlights using 6061 aluminum are not using the tempered -T6 variety.

 A Type III hard coat anodized finish is used by Bayco for increased resistance to daily wear and tear.
 True Type III anodizing is a rare thing to find on a flashlight.